cryptfire/.github/profile/README.md

 # Meet Cryptfire

-We are a providing the self-hosted infrastructure and enrich the code base of superior self-hosted Backend as a Service platforms you need to develop applications and entire platforms faster.
+We are a providing the self-hosted infrastructure needed to run and enrich the code bases of superior self-hosted Backend-as-a-Service platforms.
 Our goal is to provide web3- & crypto readyness, and serve the needs of traditional web2 apps too.
 Features like Auth (now including SIWE), Databases, Realtime, Mailgun, Twilio, 2FA, etc. should be included.
 Our Serverless stack should be Knative by Google.
 Most importantly, there is no need to develop locally anymore, but can do it public/live for cheap, then, scale up to production. __You have root access to your infrastructure at all teams__